-Personal service of such summons outside the state, proved by the affidavit of the person making the same sworn to before a person authorized to administer an oath, shall have the same effect as the published notice provided for herein.
+Personal service of such summons outside the state, proved by the affidavit of the person making the same, shall have the same effect as the published notice provided for herein.

 Unless otherwise provided by law, service upon an individual, other than an infant or an incompetent person, may be effected in a place not within the state: